Aveline-art/penrose-sweets/README.md

 Most of the recipes are parsed through Python programs in the RecipeParsers directory, with each file named after a food blog domain, such as `justonecookbook` or `cookieandkate`.
 Each file is a specific parser for that domain, since the way the HTML code is structed varies, even if slightly, across domains.
 If a domain is unsupported, the parser can still support parsing through a general parser, which might return nothing, or an uncurrated list.

+Future iterations of this will use a database to support caching of results, be turned into using a web interfact, and allow requesting or updated parsers based on user data.

 ### Usage:

 ```